from small one page howto to huge articles all in one place

 RETURN VALUE

 The fgetpwent() function returns a pointer to a passwd structure, or NULL if there are no more entries or an error occurs.
-In the event of an error, errno is set to indicate the cause.
+In the event of an error, errno is set to indicate the error.

 ERRORS